 Animating in Maya.

 For my animation, I want to show a character skipping/happily walking into shot, noticing the box, peeking in, looking at the camera shrugging shoulders like "why not?" and then look in the box and being terrified of whatever if inside and falling backwards.
+Parts of this are quite ambitious but I feel that I may be able to just about pull it off with the practice I have had.
+Reference Video: This is me being stupid but it did the trick as it helped my know where to put the feet and position the hands.

 I really like how both these showreels make the visuals and the music work together and want to try to create a similar effect within my own Showreel.

-I was originally thinking about using Marina and the Diamond's 'Blue' as the music for my Showreel, however I found that the lyrics were far to distracting so decided to go with something else.
+The Song I was originally thinking about using Marina and the Diamond's 'Blue' as the music for my Showreel, however I found that the lyrics were far to distracting so decided to go with something else.

 I want to use the first 1 minute 20 of Beirut's song 'Rip Tide'.
 I think the instrumentals to this song are incredibly beautiful and could be really fun to put my work to.

+RESEARCH Six Basic Expressions shown through Art.
 For this I am going to concentrate on artists and illustrators who focus on portraiture as that is the route I want to go down with my work.
+Me Attempting to Show the Six Basic Expressions.
+Surprise /Sadness/ Anger

-Disgust / Joy/ Stress
+Disgust / Joy/ Stress Stressed Danny O'Conner

 'All Caught Up'- Danny O'Connor

 Danny O'Connor's focus on multiple colours, a lack of focus, a lot of rough lines and use of sketchy lines express stress, as if the person in the painting can't do what they are trying to do.
+Joy Linzi Lynn

 These paintings by Linzi Lynn are incredibly vibrant and colourful.
 They almost have a life of their own within the canvas.

+I feel that these pieces express a lot of joy.
 I think the yellow backgrounds are also part of why these are such joyful pieces

+Sadness- Guy Denning.
 Guy Denning's use of colour, expression and painting style all give the feeling of sadness and sorrow.
+You can see an immense feeling of emptiness in this painting to the left in particular.

 Dreyfus- Guy Denning